Estimated reading time: 4 minutes

 “A guest wrote a message saying that she couldn’t get a hold of our Lost and Found and she was upset.
 She was from the UK and didn’t want to spend money on calling charges, so I called the hotel for her, found her item, and mailed it to her.
 It was all done through Facebook.”

 By setting the example that you are always willing to do what it takes to ensure a great guest experience, you’ll inspire your team to do the same when meeting the challenges they face.
 Create an expectation that team members will always go above and beyond to serve your guests.

 Creativity and innovation are important leadership traits in the hospitality industry.
 Making a difference and producing results means taking chances and making changes.
 Always be looking for ways that you can improve your organization in all areas.

 You also want to be open to other people’s input.
 By being willing to share the leadership spotlight, you’ll increase your chances of finding great ideas.
-For example, front desk employees probably have many good suggestions for improving the check in process because they deal with guests everyday and are aware of areas that can be improved.
+For example, front desk employees probably have many good suggestions for improving the check-in process because they deal with guests every day and are aware of areas that can be improved.

 Innovative leaders are always learning.
 Whether by listening to others, reading books, or seeking mentors, you want to always be analyzing your strengths and weaknesses and looking for ways to improve.
-Work on your leadership, time management, and people skills constantly and push yourself to grow and expand your possibilities.
+Work on your leadership, time management, and people skills constantly, and push yourself to grow and expand your possibilities.

-In the competitive environment of the hospitality industry, your business needs an advantage to stand out and attract more customers.
+In the competitive environment of the hospitality industry, your business needs the advantage to stand out and attract more customers.
 Developing leadership skills takes time and practice, but if you are willing to be flexible, build a great team, and look for ways to innovate you’ll start to see improvements and your guests will notice as well.

 What Does Hospitality Leadership Mean to You?